jndiogo/sibila/examples/cli/readme.md

     "Hello!
-I'm an AI language model here to assist you with your inquiries or generate content for you.
+I am an AI language model and I'm here to assist you with your questions or provide information if you have any.
 I am programmed to be polite and respectful, so please let me know how I can help you today."